publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch34/schX/m__us_usc_t42_s2996f.md

  __References in Text__

     The Military Selective Service Act, referred to in subsec. (b)(10), is [act June 24, 1948, ch.
 625][/us/act/1948-06-24/ch625], [62 Stat.
-604][/us/stat/62/604], which is classified principally to section 451 et seq. of Title 50, Appendix, War and National Defense.
-For complete classification of this Act to the Code, see References in Text note set out under [section 451 of Title 50][/us/usc/t50/s451], Appendix and Tables.
+604][/us/stat/62/604], which is classified principally to chapter 49 (§ 3801 et seq.) of Title 50, War and National Defense.
+For complete classification of this Act to the Code, see Tables.

     The Assisted Suicide Funding Restriction Act of 1997, referred to in subsec. (b)(11), is [Pub.
 L. 105–12][/us/pl/105/12], Apr.
 30, 1997, [111 Stat.
 23][/us/stat/111/23], which is classified principally to chapter 138 (§ 14401 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 14401 of this title][/us/usc/t42/s14401] and Tables.